 Dance Garage

 An eery quiet has taken root in California.
 Since the lockdown, the streets have been empty, the air thick with the weight of the unknown.
 We pass each other by, a look of uneasiness takes our features even when we don’t mean it to.
 Early evening on Mondays on a small suburban street, a strange sound echoes from a garage.
 The doors are brown, windows clouded with dust and aged sun streaks.
 The street is quiet, stunned by the mid-April heat.
 A stiff breeze graces the palm trees across the asphalt.
-But one sound causes a break in the suppressing silence, and that’s the sound of Emma Norby’s tap dance practice in her garage.
+But one sound causes a break in the suppressing silence, and that’s the sound of Eden Norby’s tap dance practice in his garage.

 “The easiest I’d say is probably tap even though it makes a lot of noise.
 You have enough room for everything and everything else is super hard because you need a lot of room.
 Lyrical tricks are weird and a lot of us can’t do the tricks because we’re in our living room or I’m on concrete and I can’t do a lot of stuff or they want you to turn and you have to move your couch.”